Mafundii/API-Testing-Project/README.md

 ### 5. Defects Found

 - Not possible to check for a specific name in all countries, only one country at a time
+- When missing a parameter, returns Server Error 5XX instead of 4XX with relevant message